aminayassine180/aminayassine180/README.md

-- 👋 Hi, I’m @aminayassine180
+- 👋 Hi, I’m Amina Yassine
-- 👀 I’m interested in myself.
+- 👀 I’m interested in art and programming.
-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning the Unity engine and Blender.
 - 💞️ I’m looking to collaborate on things beyond my league.
 - 📫 How to reach me?
-Don't.
+I am unreachable really.

 <!---
 aminayassine180/aminayassine180 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.